Frequently Asked Questions

 Students interested in living off-campus can consult Jumpoffcampus.com

 for off-campus housing listings.
 Information about living off-campus is also available on the off-campus section of our website

-Are lottery numbers transferable?
+Are room selection numbers transferable?

 Numbers are not transferable, nor do we reassign unused numbers.